SomeRandomName99/dsp-labs-rp2350/readme.md

 I might add support to it again if I ever find it.

 # Project checklist
-- [ ] USB audio passthrough(currently work in progress)
+- [X] USB audio passthrough (Also has DC Filtering and Mute and Volume controls)
-- [ ] Alien voice effect
+- [ ] Alien voice effect (Currently work in progress)
 - [ ] Digital filter design
 - [ ] Granular synthesis
 - [ ] Linear prediction
 - [ ] DFT pitch shifting

 # Stretch goals
-I would love to make some of the projects by Prof. [V. Hunter Adams](https://vanhunteradams.com), particularly the galton board project.
+I would love to do some of the projects by Prof. [V. Hunter Adams](https://vanhunteradams.com), particularly the galton board project.
+But the rest are also very cool projects.
+I will have to decide on a subset of them, or just do them all.
+We will see.

 #Acknowledgements
 Special thanks to Martin Vetterli and Paolo Prandoni for their great course materials and published labs.
 Also thanks to V. Hunter Adams for his lectures on
-Rpi pico programming and interesting labs.
+Rpi pico programming and interesting programming projects that have definitely piqued my interest.